 That’s why startup founders turn to alternative small business funding options to raise the capital they need to launch.

-Another common option startups use to get funding is by encouraging venture capital firms to invest in them.
+One common option startups use to get funding is by encouraging venture capital firms to invest in them.
 That’s why they participate in shows like “Shark Tank” as well as various startup pitching competitions held across the country.

 Unlike taking out a loan, venture capital firms provide more than financial support.
 Some have their own Early-Stage Startup Investing platform where the founders get mentorship and support to scale and grow.